Mechachleopteryx/An-embedded-pattern-matching-language-in-Haskell/README.md

     -- getc will return either r in case of an error in the stream, or (c, s) otherwise.
 ```

-For example, we can make an example server program that outputs the string received from client as is on the console, only converting every "a" into capitalized "A".
+For example, we can make an example server program that was introduced earlier to count occurrences of some words.
 ```haskell
 {-# LANGUAGE QuasiQuotes, FlexibleInstances, MultiParamTypeClasses #-}